apache/arrow/rust/README.md

 ## Arrow Rust Community

 We use the official [ASF Slack](https://s.apache.org/slack-invite) for informal discussions and coordination.
 This is a great place to meet other contributors and get guidance on where to contribute.
+Join us in the `arrow-rust` channel.

 We use [ASF JIRA](https://issues.apache.org/jira/secure/Dashboard.jspa) as the system of record for new features and bug fixes and this plays a critical role in the release process.